Student9676/carlos-artifact-tagging-bias/README.md

 python clean_data.py
 ```

-This will create a xlsx file called `clean_data.xlsx` in the folder you created of the following format:
+This will create a csv file called `clean_data.csv` in the folder you created of the following format:

-*   COLUMNS: `["ObjectID", "Title", "TextEntry", "Subjective", "Gender", "Jargon", "Social", "Subjective Label", "Gender Label", "Jargon Label", "Social Label"]`
+* COLUMNS: `["", """ObjectID", "Title", "TextEntry", "Subjective", "Gender", "Jargon", "Social", "Subjective Label", "Gender Label", "Jargon Label", "Social Label"]`

+The unnamed column (the first one) has indices that match up with Excel's indices if the csv is opened there.
+This is to help keep track of annotations.

-Final step is to get annotated data of the same format as `clean_data.xlsx` into the `carlos_data` folder called `annotated_data.xlsx`
+The final step is to get annotated data of the same format as `clean_data.csv` into the `carlos_data` folder called annotated_data.csv i.e. an edited version with annotations of `clean_data.csv`.

 ## BERT Fine-tuning and Testing

-All fine-tuning code is present in the `bert/model/bert.ipynb Jupyter notebook.`
+All fine-tuning code is present in the `bert/model/bert.ipynb` Jupyter notebook.

 ### Data Preprocessing

-Run `bert/preprocess.py` to preprocess the annotated data
+Edit `bert/preprocess.py` and change the variable `num_annotated` to the number of rows you annotated (assuming the first n rows excluding the titles row are annotated data). **Project members:** set `annotated = "default"` if you have our annotated data.
+Then run this file to get preprocessed data called `preprocessed_data.csv`

 ```
+# Assuming you have edited the script's num_annotated variable
 python bert/preprocess.py
 ```

 ### Training

-Preprocess the data, generate analytics, train the model, pull model from HuggingFace (skip if you fine-tuned yourself -- fine-tuned version is available on HuggingFace for easier testing), test the model, and generate metrics by following the code blocks in order.
+Preprocess the data, generate analytics, train the model, pull model from HuggingFace (skip if you fine-tuned yourself -- fine-tuned version is available on HuggingFace for quicker testing), test the model, and generate metrics by following the code blocks in order.
+Headings are present as dividers for organization.

 #### Logs

 Use tensorboard to see the notebook's produced logs and our (provided) logs.

 ```
 tensorboard --logdir bert/logs
 ```

 ### Testing

-Scroll to the end of the notebook to find the testing code where the model is pulled directly from a HuggingFace repository.
+Scroll to the end of the notebook to find the testing section where the model can be tested and metrics are calculated.

 ## Additional Information

-Our paper is not yet published and can be found [here](https://drive.google.com/file/d/1BwXwciVGM6w-nuZKwceYzyzuNmEPcq1s/view?usp=sharing).
+Our paper is not yet published but can be found [here](https://drive.google.com/file/d/1BwXwciVGM6w-nuZKwceYzyzuNmEPcq1s/view?usp=sharing).
 Our HuggingFace model repository can be found [here](https://huggingface.co/raasikhk/carlos_bert_v2_2).

 ## Contributors

 * **Raasikh Kanjiani**
 * **Lina Li**
 * **Chang Liu**
 * **Jessie Ni**
 * **Jaroy Wei**
 * **Sophia Yoon**